rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > As they play, humans in general, and children in particular, sometimes deliberately forge error-inducing environments, in order to allow for the further exploration of productive surprises.

-With one hand tied behind my back!
+With one arm behind my back!

 It's funny to think of some games that are basically just this dynamic.